charmoniumQ/reproducibility-carpentry/episodes/reproducibility_definition.Rmd

 We explicitly define reproducibility because not everyone uses the ACM definition.
 [Reproducible Builds](https://reproducible-builds.org/docs/definition/) and [Google's Building Secure and Reliable Systems](https://google.github.io/building-secure-and-reliable-systems/raw/ch14.html#hermeticcomma_reproduciblecomma_or_veri) uses bit-wise equivalence only.
 Operating on different definitions without realizing it leads to [disagreements](https://linderud.dev/blog/nixos-is-not-reproducible/).
-We believe defining reproducibility with respect to a measurement and operating conditions is more useful; we can refer to different kinds and degrees of reproducibility in different conditions.
+Defining reproducibility with respect to a measurement and operating conditions is more useful; one can refer to different kinds and degrees of reproducibility in different conditions.

 **Composition of measurement procedures**: The outcome of one measurement may be the input to another measurement procedure.
 This can happen in CSEs as well as in physical experiments.
-In physical experiments, we may use a device to calibrate (measure) some other device, and use that other device to measure some scientific phenomenon.
+In physical experiments, one may use a device to calibrate (measure) some other device, and use that other device to measure some scientific phenomenon.
 Likewise, In CSE, the output of compilation may be used as the input to another CSE.
-We can measure a number of relevant properties of the result of a software compilation.
+One can measure a number of relevant properties of the result of a software compilation.

 | Compilation measurement            | Definition                                                       |
 |------------------------------------|------------------------------------------------------------------|